European-XFEL/Karabo/doc/concepts/creating_devices.rst

         ./karabo new simulatedCamera testDevices pythonDevice minimal SimulatedCamera

-3. Create a package dependency myDep, which is in form of a netbeans project.
+3. Create a package dependency myDep, which is in form of a Netbeans project.

     .. code-block:: bash